cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 @@no doesn't mean "never." it means "not right now"@@

-Why "Our Story"?
-Why not "The Story".
-It took a lot of people to get here.

 [^1]: To be fair, some official responsibilities like coaching a team or leading
     the marching band do come with a small stipend at most schools, but it isn't